-8. Give the following command:
+8. Enter the following command:

+'''

-\$ sleep 30 | cat /etc/inittab
+$ sleep 30 | cat /etc/services

+'''

 Is there any output from sleep?
 Where does cat get its input from?
-What has to happen before the shell displays another prompt?
+What has to happen before the shell will display a prompt?

 There is no output from sleep (try giving the command sleep 30 by itself).
-The /etc/inittab file provides input for cat (when cat has an argument, it does not check standard input).
-The sleep command has to run to completion before the shell displays another prompt.
+The /etc/services file provides input for cat (when cat has an argument, it does not check standard input).
+The sleep command has to run to completion before the shell will display a prompt.